-Urbanization and the development of megacities poses critical challenges for sustainable but efficient land use globally.
+How can kinematic laser scanning support urban planning and infrastructure management?
+Urbanization and the development of megacities is posing critical challenges for sustainable but efficient land use globally.
 Power lines, pipelines for water, district heating, gas and oil, and other technological systems are critical yet often hidden assets facilitating today’s lifestyles.
 Meanwhile, there is an ever-important need to preserve natural environments and recreational spaces in the world’s cities, despite the pressure to spread more concrete and asphalt to accommodate the people and businesses flocking to them.
-This article examines how kinematic laser scanning can support urban planning and infrastructure management.
+This article examines the role of kinematic laser scanning.

 There is an ever-increasing need to use the limited urban land area more efficiently.
 That is boosting the development and use of information systems in 3D, e.g. in cadastre, land use planning and utilities management, and of surveying and documenting technologies to allow high-quality 3D and image data to support such needs.
 To ensure undisturbed functions, it is essential to know the exact location of infrastructure assets to be able to plan and manage the construction of new pipelines, data and power cables and suchlike, to renovate old systems and to maintain and expand urban green spaces.
 If such data and information systems are accurate and up to date, operations can be performed faster, minimizing or eliminating unnecessary disruptions, and the urban space can be used more efficiently to support the various utilities, traffic and living-related needs.